Mark Cuban's ICO Investment Is Not What You Think It Is

 [Source Flickr:] (TechCrunch50 Day 2 Party - Krystel Ariel, Mark Cuban and Brian Solis)

-Seeking Alpha just reported Mark Cuban is backing an ICO for Unikrn - Initial Coin Offering - despite calling out Bitcoin (COIN) being in a bubble just a few weeks ago.
+Seeking Alpha just reported Mark Cuban is backing an ICO for Unikrn - Initial Coin Offering - despite calling out Bitcoin (Pending:COIN) being in a bubble just a few weeks ago.
 An ICO is when a company offers a number of tokens to investors in exchange for cryptocurrencies, which they can subsequently turn into USD to pay salaries or other company expenses.

 Unikrn is an eSports betting venture that recently issued a virtual token that people can use to bet on matches between eSports contenders.
 The virtual token can be exchanged for cryptocurrencies that can be exchanged for USD.
-Even if it’s all perfectly legal in my experience it puts the company on thin ice with regulators.
+Even if it’s all perfectly legal, in my experience, it puts the company on thin ice with regulators.

 Cuban backed this company back in 2014 through a traditional venture investment.
 According to Nick Tomano, tech investor at Runa Capital, it is about 25x easier to raise money through an ICO versus through traditional financing.